d-sqrd/d-sqrd/README.md

 ###

-<p align="left">My name is Debarshi Dutta and I'm a MERN stack developer from India</p>
+<p align="left">My name is Debarshi Dutta and I'm a MERN stack developer from India.</p>
+<p>I am very much passionate about the whole JavaScript development eco-system since JavaScript is such a beautiful language.</p>

 ###